Moondip-Konwar/anima-lite/README.md

-# Anime Library
+# Anima Lite

-A Python-based application for managing and organizing anime collections.
+**Anima Lite** is a lightweight, simplified version of the original **Anima** project.
+While **Anima** is a full-fledged local anime library manager built using Tauri and Svelte, **Anima Lite** focuses on providing a more minimal, Python-based solution for organizing and managing anime collections.

+For the full-featured version, check out the [Anima project](https://github.com/Moondip-Konwar/Anima).

 ## Features